aviart/gd-star-rating/readme.txt

 == Frequently Asked Questions ==
 = How to check if there is a sample and already explained solution to my problem? = Check the post in the following category: http://www.gdstarrating.com/category/tutorials/solving-problems/.

+= How to make sure that problem is actually caused by the GD Star Rating?
+Well, it's simple.
+Disable all other plugins and try GD Star Rating only.
+If the problem you had before is gone, than you know that it's caused by some of the plugin(s) you use.
+If not, bug is in GDSR.

 = I need support for using this plugin and some of it's features? = GD Star Rating is a free plugin.
 But, beyond bug fixing, support for this plugin is not free.
 If you need support, check out more on Dev4Press: http://dv4p.com/et.